vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/provisioning-cloudfront-with-terraform.md

 - HTTPS access via CloudFront
 - DNS validation using Route 53
 - A secure, CDN-backed endpoint for your EC2 app at https://www.your-domain.com

+At this point you are well equipped to set you application in production as you now have HTTPS and a Ec-2 instance and can access to it via your domain name.
+There are plenty of choice of securing your infra even more.
+As a natural follow up now can be a good time to take a break and polish things.
+Let's do it in the next notes - [Saving Terraform State in a Remote Backend on AWS with S3 and DynamoDB](https://www.viktorvasylkovskyi.com/posts/terraform-state-in-s3-dynamodb-backend).